Tonadeleon/Regression-Projects/2 House Prices Analysis (Recommended 2)/House-Prices-Analysis.md

 10. <span style="color: #0047AB;">Location (Specifically the type of neighborhood the house is in; a measurement of rich neighborhoods as per seen in the distributions of the houses [Distributions Tab, Fig 2] made it to the final model)</span>

-11. <span style="color: #0047AB;">Sale Condition (More regular types of deals tend to be a factor of selling prices; for example a sell between two completely separate parties through a real state agency as opposed to a family type of deal where the house is sold between family members [Distributions Tab, Fig 3])</span>
+11. <span style="color: #0047AB;">Sale Condition (More regular types of deals tend to be a factor of selling prices; for example a sale between two completely separate parties through a real state agency as opposed to a family type of deal where the house is sold between family members [Distributions Tab, Fig 3])</span>

 12. <span style="color: #0047AB;">Lot Area of the property is an important factor to consider.</span>